jpasqua/VisibleTesla/README.md

 Once you've built the application, you can run it simply by double-clicking <code>VisibleTesla.jar</code>in Tesla/VisibleTesla/dist.
 For details, refer to the documentation and release notes in Tesla/VisibleTesla/Documentation.

-#Building Mac OS X Bunddled Clickable Application
+#Building Mac OS X Bundled Clickable Application

 You can build a version of VisibleTesla that has the Java runtime bundled and is a self contained Mac OS X application by issuing the command